 How much you can earn: Proofreaders will start at around $15 per hour, although that can climb to almost $30 per hour with experience.
 Similar to editing, you’ll earn more by niching into proofreading technical material.
 You’ll need to specialize in a particular topic to land technical proofreading jobs, though.

-Has someone ever told you to “Google it?”
-Online researchers make that possible to a large degree.
 If you have expertise or qualifications in a subject, several websites will pay you to research and respond to their users’ questions.
-For example, someone may inquire about a historical fact on one of these sites — you would then research the answer and respond to the user.
+For example, someone may inquire about a historical fact on one of these sites; you would then research the answer and respond to the user.

-Pros and cons: If you love learning new things, especially in your field, online research will be an exciting job.
-You get to research and write about subjects you enjoy, help others learn and earn money.
+Online research will be an exciting job if you love learning new things, especially in your field.
+You get to research and write about subjects you enjoy, help others learn, and earn money.

 However, most sites require you to have credentials in the field for which you want to provide answers.
 And you won’t earn a ton of money with this side hustle.

 How much you can earn: Pay varies by platform, subject and question complexity.
 Depending on these factors, each question could pay from $2 to $16.